-Music producer Phil Harding has built up an impressive body of work and over his long and successful career he has produced countless classic remixes for many artists within and outside the PWL's Hit Factory.
-Phil's talents were a major force in the crafting and honing of Mel & Kim's sound and he has cemented a place in pop history for himself as the girls themselves.
-Phil continues to be a much in demand music producer and splits his time between his extensive recording projects and his many guest lectures at various Universities around the UK where he shares his knowledgeable insights from the music production and engineering fields.
-Despite his hectic schedule Phil graciously found the time to sit down and chat with melandkim.com about his memories and thoughts on the Mel & Kim project.
+As one of PWL's leading in-house 'mixmasters', Phil Harding's production talents were a major factor in crafting and honing Mel & Kim's sound, and he has produced countless classic remixes for many artists within - and outside - 'The Hit Factory'.
+Today, Phil splits his time between his extensive recording projects and his many guest lectures, at various Universities around the UK, where he shares his knowledgeable insights from the music production and sound engineering fields.
+Despite his hectic schedule, Phil found the time to sit down and chat with melandkim.com about his memories and thoughts on the Mel & Kim productions.

 Hi Phil, thank you for agreeing to share your recollections.